prep-gh/flowcrypt-docs/_pages/technical/email-key-manager/latest/email-key-manager.md

 Only supported when using `Pkcs11Store` or `KmipStore`.
 In such configuration, the EKM does not keep any local state on the machine it runs on.
 All actual data is stored on the configured data store.

+The scaling/HA approach is the same as scaling any stateless internal REST API running on the JVM.
+To scale:
+1) make sure that the JVM is fully utilizing the hardware you give it
+2) add more machines with one instance per machine (we recommend three machines for redundancy)
-The scaling/HA approach is the same as scaling a stateless web app backend - you scale by adding instances, with a http load balancer (such as HAProxy or NGINX) in front of them.
+3) add a http load balancer / reverse proxy (such as HAProxy or NGINX) / WAF in front of the machines

 ### Performance, throughput